Macy StormSenior Content Creator

 An important part of your site is usability.
 You want users to easily browse and navigate through your site.
 With heat maps, you can analyze changes on your site to see how they help or hinder usability.

-You could test to see if changing the location of your CTA gets more people to take the next step or if using more visuals gets people to scroll further down your page.
+You could test to see if changing the location of your Call-To-Action (CTA) gets more people to take the next step, or if using more visuals gets people to scroll further down your page.
 You can test different elements on your website to see if it creates a better experience for your audience and keeps them engaged on your pages longer.

 3. Content marketing